drdaeman/logdna-logrus/README.md

     message.
 Default to false, enabling will append key-value pairs to the message texts, so they'll be immediately visible.
   - `url` allows to override the ignestion endpoint URL (e.g. for testing)

+With `New` method and `Config` struct you have a little more flexibility, as you can specify any `MessageFormatter` rather than just `text-format`.

 Limitations
 -----------